MoxxIsHere/Frog-Cursor/README.md

 ## Usage

-All of the resources on this repository are free to be used for non-commercial means and personal usage under the condition that I, the rightful owner, am mentioned or a link to this repository is present on the head or sources for whatever use.
+All of the resources on this repository are free to be used for non-commercial and/or personal means under the condition that I, the rightful owner, am mentioned or a link to this repository is present on the head or sources for whatever use.
 This applies to the image files and the setup alike.

 [**Return to Top**](#frog-cursor)